 Hemoglobin, containing heme iron is absorbed by human duodenal mucosal cells as a whole unit in a specific uptake process which is not influenced by extrinsic factors like phytates, calcium or oxalates.
 The two different absorption pathways are complimentary and additive.
 Heme iron will not desensitize mucosa cells like non-heme iron.
 It will be absorbed for instance during proton pump inhibitor/antacid treatment as opposed to non-heme.

 Heme iron tablets typically have a tolerance close to placebo level.
-Compared to this, non-heme oral iron has a therapy failure rate due to unpleasant side-effects of around 30 %
+Compared to this, non-heme oral iron has a therapy failure rate due to unpleasant side-effects of around a third of all therapies.

-The following material presents and comment some of the published scientific studies on heme iron.
+The following material presents and comments some of the published scientific studies on heme iron.

 - Heme iron is better taken up than all other forms of palatable iron.